» this post may contain affiliate links which won’t change your price but will share some commission. «

 Instead, they need true connection more than ever, and they need it with you.

-VISIT TODAY’S 7 DAY CONNECT CHALLENGE SPONSOR SEE THE LIGHT ART AND ENTER THE GIVEAWAY BELOW!
+VISIT TODAY’S 7 DAY CONNECT CHALLENGE SPONSOR SEE THE LIGHT ART !

-It is a full year of art lessons (36) that teaches you how to draw, the basic elements of art, composition, color theory, and much more.
+Get a full year of art lessons (36) that teaches you how to draw, the basic elements of art, composition, color theory, and much more.
 This course is suitable for early elementary on up.
-Scroll down to enter to win!

 Kay Chance homeschooled her two sons for 15 years.
 Now that they are in college, she blogs at Heart-to-Heart Homeschooling where she helps moms cultivate the calm, deeply connected lives they crave through faith, family, and education.